 • Have volunteers screen and collect the used binoculars and other equipment at a prearranged time/event.

-• Send the equipment to the ABA’s offices in Colorado Springs.
+• Send the equipment to the ABA’s offices in Delaware City, DE.

 Before you organize an equipment drive, we suggest you publish multiple notices.
 These could be in your group’s newsletter or through other media, and are to inform people about the program to remind them how to contribute.
 Make sure that contributors know that we need quality equipment in good working order.

 You can run a collection with a particular meeting or special event, such as a dinner, International Migratory Bird Day, a birding festival, a state Partners in Flight meeting, or other event.
 You could run parallel fund-raising efforts-such as silent auctions-in conjunction with the equipment collection.
 Often, however, all you really need to do for the actual collection is to make a handmade sign and a volunteer-manned table.

 After the collection, send the equipment to the American Birding Association in Colorado Springs at the address below.
 Make sure it is all properly packed and labeled.
 We would appreciate receiving copies of any publicity or announcement materials you used beforehand and any follow-up publicity you may have received.